• Thanksgiving Recipes

 Pumpkin chocolate chip snack cake

-It was hard to know what to call this recipe; pumpkin brownies, pumpkin snack cake, or pumpkin cake.
-Whatever you call it, just make a batch and enjoy.
-It's an easy and delicious recipe when fall rolls around.
-Simply, mix, pour, and bake.
-No frosting needed.
+It was hard to know what to call this recipe - pumpkin chocolate chip cake, pumpkin brownies, or even a snack cake.
+Whatever the name, just make a batch and enjoy.
+This fall favorite is easy, delicious, and comes together with a simple mix, pour, and bake.
+No frosting required.
+Bonus!
+It's a make-ahead pumpkin cake and freezes great!

 Jump to: